Darpa SQUAD X image

 The Defense Advanced Research Projects Agency’s SQUAD X program, which is already testing with both CACI and Lockheed Martin, can take information from drone-video feeds, armed ground robots and acoustic sensors detecting the origin of incoming enemy small arms fire - and use automation to present a combined picture to squad leaders in combat.

 “A Marine squad does not ever stop moving.
 They have a ‘bias toward action.’
 We want to create a form of autonomy that also has a ‘bias toward action’ to retain the initiative.
 With human oversight, we employ automated engagement,” Lt.
-Col. Philip Root, program manager for SQUAD X, told Warrior Maven in an interview earlier this year.
+Col. Philip Root, program manager for SQUAD X, told Warrior Maven in an interview.

 The system, according to Root, also draws upon ground-based radar, night-vision targeting and infrared-electro-optical sensors to inform ground units in combat.
 For instance, if ground-based radar were able to identify an enemy object at a certain distance, a nearby drone could be cued to gather video feeds and merge the target information with maps and other sensors, giving soldiers a complete combat picture in seconds.
 Among other things, this prevents soldiers from losing time analyzing overwhelming amounts of incoming data from disparate sources or nodes.